Alejogb1/job-board/blog-data/what-is-the-syntax-meaning-of-raiserror.md

 `WITH option` This is like extra configuration for `RAISERROR` it gives you a little more control over the error behavior like `LOG` to make sure the error shows up in the error log `NOWAIT` to immediately send the error and so on I don't usually play much with this option but it's good to know it's there when you need it

-Okay so let's see some examples First a super simple one with a fixed error message
+ so let's see some examples First a super simple one with a fixed error message

 ```sql
 RAISERROR ('This is a basic error', 16, 1);